Mohosinin/Lab-Report/pdf/README.md

-# This folder is for uploading important pdf
+# This Folder is for Uploading Important pdf